 Cosmoledo enjoys the reputation of being an explosive saltwater flats fishing experience.
 It’s here you’ll find enormous white sand flats, lagoon edges and channels, all ruled by the incomparable Giant Trevally.
-Fondly known as the GT capital of the world, the atoll also boasts impressive numbers of other fish, including big Bonefish, Bluefin Trevally, Bohar Snapper, Barracuda, Milkfish, the finicky Indo-Pacific Permit and a host of Triggerfish species.
-The sheer numbers and variety of fish species has amazed the fly fishing world, with anglers from across the globe sampling the ultimate fishing playground.
+Fondly known as the GT capital of the world, the atoll also boasts impressive numbers of other fish, including big Bonefish, Bluefin Trevally, Bohar Snapper, Barracuda, Milkfish, the finicky Indo-Pacific Permit and a host of triggerfish species.
+The sheer number and variety of fish species has amazed the fly fishing world, with anglers from across the globe sampling the ultimate fishing playground.

-The Astove Atoll is situated 1055 km or 656 miles south-west of Mahé (about a 3 hour flight away) and forms part of the remote Aldabra group of atolls.
+Astove Atoll is situated 1055 km or 656 miles south-west of Mahé (about a 3 hour flight away) and forms part of the remote Aldabra group of atolls.
 Uninhabited since 1969, this atoll has seen very little human presence which makes for a wild and unique experience.
-Its defining feature is the Astove Wall which is described as gazing down into the Grand Canyon.
+Its defining feature is the Astove Wall which is described as gazing down into an underwater Grand Canyon.
 It consists of the large flats and reef dropping a vertical 90 degrees, from ankle deep water to water over a kilometer deep.

 Astove Atoll is the place for catching the largest flats-caught Giant Trevallies in the Indian Ocean.
-Its shallow lagoon, surrounded by sheer drop-offs, makes the experience unique and offers a sanctuary for both juvenile and trophy size fish that feed on the shallow white sand flats.
-Aside from big GT’s, Astove offers innumerable opportunities for Bonefish, Permit, Bluefin Trevally, Triggerfish, Barracuda and Milkfish.
+Its shallow lagoon, surrounded by sheer drop-offs, makes the experience unique and offers a sanctuary for both juvenile and trophy-sized fish that feed on the shallow white sand flats.
+Aside from big GT’s, Astove offers innumerable opportunities for Bonefish, Permit, Bluefin Trevally, triggerfish, Barracuda and Milkfish.
 The offshore fishing starts metres from the edge of the flat where anglers can test their skills against Yellowfin Tuna, Dogtooth Tuna, Wahoo and Sailfish.